firstrally/node-firstrally/README.md

 First Rally provides currency conversions to and from every currency we track, including both fiat and cryptocurrencies.
 Often conversions are the average trading value of a trading pair across all exchanges, where the currencies are traded directly (e.g., USD -> BTC).
 However, some conversions like NAUT -> TOP are indirect, where the calculation follows NAUT -> BTC -> LTC -> TOP.
 We call these “conversion chains”.
 Though conversions with longer conversion chains may not provide practical value in the trading process due to exchange fees, and may not be precise due to extra calculations, we feel these conversions are useful to achieve an approximate value when moving from one currency to another.

-##### current(from[, to], done) *: Does Not Require Authentication*
+##### current([[from,] to,] done) *: Does Not Require Authentication*

 Get the conversions for the specified currency/currencies.

-* `from`: `String`, which represents the first currency code you’d like conversions for.
+* `from`: `String`, optional: the first currency code you’d like conversions for.
 * `to`: `String`, optional; the second currency code for calculating the conversion.

-The `to` parameter is an optional parameter.
+Both the `from` parameter and the `to` parameter are optional parameters.
 When only `from` is passed, you’ll receive an object in the `done` callback that contains all the currencies `from` can convert to, as well as the conversion ratios.
 When `to` is passed, you’ll receive a single conversion from the `from` currency to the `to` currency.

+If neither `from` nor `to` is passed, you’ll receive an object with **all** conversions, showing conversion ratios from every currency we track to every other currency we track.
+Note that this is a large response (in megabytes), and you’ll likely want to stream it.
+See the **Historical Data** section above for an example.

-An example conversion response from USD to BTC looks like this:
+An example conversion response *from* USD *to* BTC looks like this:

 ```
 {